-Coombe Hill Infants' School recognises that pupils displaying harmful sexual behaviours have often experienced their own abuse and trauma and they will be offered appropriate support.
+Coombe Hill Infants school recognises that pupils displaying harmful sexual behaviours have often experienced their own abuse and trauma and they will be offered appropriate support.

-Coombe Hill Infants' School has a clear set of values and standards and these will be upheld and demonstrated throughout all aspects of school life.
-The school has a Behaviour Policy and Anti-Bullying Policy.
+Coombe Hill Infants school has a clear set of values and standards, and these will be upheld and demonstrated throughout all aspects of school life.
+The school has a Behaviour and Relationship Policy and Anti-Bullying

-The PSHE and SRE curriculum covers the following issues according to the age and stage of development of the pupils:
+The PSHE/ RSE curriculum covers the following issues according to the age and stage of development of the pupils:

 - healthy and respectful relationships

 - what respectful behaviour looks like

 - gender roles, stereotyping, equality

 - body confidence and self-esteem

 - prejudiced behaviour

-- that sexual violence and sexual harassment is always wrong

-- addressing cultures of sexual harassment
+- consent